ggreer/geoff.greer.fm/_posts/2016-01-04-on-learning-c-part-1-k-r.md

 I think Kernighan & Ritchie never had the goal of covering anything outside the language itself.
 And that's the main reason why I can't recommnend K&R to beginners.
 It lacks any sort of "getting started" section.
 It has no guides for setting up a development environment.
 There's no chapter on how to install and use a compiler.
 Again, I realize these sections would be completely out-of-date had they existed in the 1988 book.
 Still, it's important that programming language books help users set up development environments.

 In short: K&R is part of a solid intro to C, but it's not enough.
 It needs a few updates to reflect modern C. More importantly, it needs a companion book covering setup and tooling.
 In its current form, it serves as more of an overview and reference.

 ---
-<span id="lcthw"></span>

-## Learn C the Hard Way: A Flawed Text with an Agenda

-As harsh as that title may sound, I'm really not trying to court controversy.
-I have no grudge with Zed Shaw.
-In fact, I think he's a talented programmer and an excellent teacher.
-He has helped hundreds of thousands of people with his guide, [*Learn Python the Hard way*](http://learnpythonthehardway.org/).
-He has done far more to advance programming education than I could ever hope to.

-It is for these reasons that I wish I didn't have to say: *Learn C the Hard Way* is not worth reading.

-I'm not alone in this view.
-The most well-known (though in my opinion, very flawed) criticism of LCTHW is [Learn C the Wrong way](http://hentenaar.com/dont-learn-c-the-wrong-way) by Tim Hentenaar.
-While snarky and hostile, it does contain valid criticisms.
-The setup chapter is quite poor.
-The chapter on invoking the compiler is atrocious.
-It only talks of `make`, not directly invoking `gcc` or `clang`.
-In essence, it pretends there is only one way to invoke the compiler: a build system, and only one build system: `make`.
-I'm all for keeping things simple in introductory texts, but Shaw goes too far.

-I knew nothing about LCTHW or this spat until [someone asked for "peer reviews"](https://www.reddit.com/r/C_Programming/comments/3rd4dg/peer_review_learn_c_the_hard_way_by_zed_shaw_pub/) in [/r/C_Programming](https://www.reddit.com/r/C_Programming).

-...

----
-<span id="substance"></span>

-## C Programming Substance Guidelines

-Another C guide [was posted on Hacker News](https://news.ycombinator.com/item?id=10157018): [C Programming Substance Guidelines](https://github.com/btrask/stronglink/blob/master/SUBSTANCE.md).
-I disagreed with some of its recommendations, including the endorsement of Shaw's *Learn C the Hard Way*, so I left a comment on the HN submission.

----
-<span id="why"></span>

-## Why should I believe you?

-I really did learn C the hard way.
-I was twelve years old, and it was my first real programming language.<sup>[\[2\]](#ref_2)</sup> Thanks to some luck and an advanced placement test, I'd gotten into CS121 at Gonzaga University.

-I distinctly remember being stumped by a bug in an early programming assignment.
-There was an `else` statement that never seemed to be taken.

-It compiled without warnings.

-I spent days staring at that code.
-I added `printf()`s.
-I ...
-No matter what I tried, I simply couldn't understand why the program was misbehaving.

-I was practically in tears when I asked my dad for help.
-He saw the problem in seconds:

-{% highlight c %}
-if (a = b) {
-  ...
-} else {
-  ...
-}
-{% endhighlight %}

-That's right, a single equals in a conditional.
-All that effort and frustration for a single character.
-I've quoted him before, but [Douglas Crockford](http://www.crockford.com/) [said it best](http://www.youtube.com/watch?v=taaEzHI9xyY#t=26m50s):

->I think there has to be something seriously wrong with you in order to do this work.
-A normal person, once they've looked into the abyss, will say, "I'm done.
-This is stupid.
-I'm going to do something else."
-But not us, 'cause there's something really wrong with us.

----

----